-What do I do with a broken or defective terminal?
+My terminal isn't working.
+What do I do with it?

 Before returning or replacing a terminal, you should troubleshoot your issue.
 This can resolve ar...